junxit/us-congress-bills-111/metadata.md

 - 2009-07-14 — Introduced in Senate
 - 2009-07-14 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S7483)
 - 2009-07-14 — Sponsor introductory remarks on measure.
 (CR S7482)
+- 2009-07-23 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-91.
+- 2009-12-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-142.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-142.
+- 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 292.